sphinx-doc/sphinx/Doc-26/library/multifile.rst

 It will be useful to know that in :class:`MultiFile`'s view of the world, text is composed of three kinds of lines: data, section-dividers, and end-markers.
-MultiFile is designed to support parsing of messages that may have multiple nested message parts, each with its own pattern for section-divider and end- marker lines.
+MultiFile is designed to support parsing of messages that may have multiple nested message parts, each with its own pattern for section-divider and end-marker lines.

 .. seealso::